Hemang-2004/Hemang-2004/README.md

 - 🔭 Currently building systems that blend **research depth with production engineering** — audio ML pipelines, RL-based compiler optimization, and LLM-based static analysis
 - 🌱 Actively exploring **agentic AI systems** and **distributed infrastructure**
 - 📫 Reach me at **hemangseth0411@gmail.com**
-- ⚡ Fun fact: I once built a wake-word detector that can tell my voice apart from a room full of people yelling at once

 <br/>